10up/classifai/README.md

 * With this block selected, select the AI icon in the toolbar and choose to either expand or condense the text.
 * In the modal that pops up, select one of the options.

+## Set Up Language Processing (via Google AI (Gemini API))

+### 1. Sign up for Google AI

+* [Sign up for an Googel account](https://www.google.com/) or sign into your existing one.
+* Go to Google AI Gemini website to [get API key](https://makersuite.google.com/app/apikey)
+* Log into your account and go to the [API key page](https://makersuite.google.com/app/apikey).
+* Click `Create API key` and copy the key that is shown.

+### 2. Configure API Keys under Tools > ClassifAI > Language Processing > Title Generation, Excerpt Generation or Content Resizing

+* Select **Google AI (Gemini API)** in the provider dropdown.
+* Enter your API Key copied from the above step into the `API Key` field.

+### 3. Enable specific Language Processing features

+* Check the "Enable" checkbox in above screen.
+* Set the other options as needed.
+* Save changes and ensure a success message is shown.
+An error will show if API authentication fails.

+### 4. Edit a content type to test enabled features

+* To test excerpt generation, edit (or create) an item that supports excerpts.
+* Ensure this item has content saved.
+* Open the Excerpt panel in the sidebar and click on `Generate Excerpt`.
+* To test title generation, edit (or create) an item that supports titles.
+* Ensure this item has content saved.
+* Open the Summary panel in the sidebar and click on `Generate titles`.
+* To test content resizing, edit (or create) an item.
+Note: only the block editor is supported.
+* Add a paragraph block with some content.
+* With this block selected, select the AI icon in the toolbar and choose to either expand or condense the text.
+* In the modal that pops up, select one of the options.

 ## Set Up Language Processing (via OpenAI Embeddings)

 ### 1. Sign up for OpenAI